 |Temple fun – Dublin, Ireland|

-THINGS TO DO IN DUBLIN AT CHRISTMAS
+THE BEST THINGS TO DO IN DUBLIN AT CHRISTMAS

-DUBLIN PUB CRAWL
+DUBLIN PUB CRAWLS

 Despite having a lot of different things to do and see in Dublin we stereotypically came to Dublin for one ever popular reason.
 We came to Dublin to experience a Dublin Pub Crawl.
 If you’re heading to the city for a small amount of time and are hoping to enjoy a pub crawl in Dublin and along Temple Bar expect to spend around €100.